DimitriosTsarouchas/blog/_tabs/about.md

 ---

+Welcome to my personal website!

+My name is Dimitris, I am a Cybersecurity graduate and Information Engineering professional with years of experience in private sectors.

-This is my personal website where I upload content I find useful for me and share it to people that are interested in cybersecurity.
-Everything posted in this website is for ethical academic research and I am not responsible if anyone will use the information provided here for illegal activities.
+Here I upload content about cybersecurity, practical examples such as capture the flags (CTFs) and other IT stuff I find useful, and share it to people who are interested in cybersecurity.

+**Note:**  _Information posted in this website is only for educational purposes and should be used for ethical activities and I do not encourage anyone to use the provided information for illegal activities.
+I disclaim any liability in the event that any of the information provided on this site is used for illegal activities_.

 <script src="https://tryhackme.com/badge/44835"></script>